Chopped (TV series): Production notes

 According to host Ted Allen, the show's unaired pilot episode was "...originally a lot more elaborate.
 It was set in a mansion, the host was a butler (played by Christopher Flockton, narrator of VH1's The Fabulous Life), the butler held a Chihuahua, and when a chef was chopped the losing dish was fed to the Chihuahua."
 The Food Network found the pilot episode "a little too weird", but decided to keep the general premise of the show in a more straightforward competition format.

 An episode of Chopped takes approximately 12 hours to tape, with deliberations after each round taking about 20 minutes.
 Judging is done by consensus among the judges.

 While contestants do not know the ingredients ahead of time, they are given a tour of the kitchen prior to taping.
 Some preliminary tasks, such as preheating ovens and bringing water to a boil, are done in advance of each round.

 Chefs must be 19 years or older to appear on the regular show.
 Teenagers and children are occasionally invited to compete in special episodes.

 Medical personnel are present in the studio to treat any injuries sustained by the chefs and may, at their discretion, disqualify a chef who appears unable to continue safely in the competition.
+If a chef is disqualified, the judges do not chop any of the others in that round but do still critique their dishes as part of the overall evaluation.

 If the judges consider a dish to be unsafe to eat for any reason, such as contamination by blood or other bodily fluids, they do not taste it but may still evaluate it on presentation and creativity.